 The Hungarian Parliament passed the Act LXVII of 2019 on Encouraging Long-Term Shareholder Engagement and amendments of further regulations for harmonization purposes on 2 July, 2019.
 The regulation implemented 3a-3c of 'Chapter Ia' of Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement.
-MOL Plc. in order to comply with the regulation, submits to General Meeting for consultative vote the Company's Remuneration Policy of its Board of Directors, Supervisory Board and Executive Employees in 2020.
-The Remuneration Policy will take effect from 1st January 2021.
+MOL Plc. in order to comply with the regulation, submits to General Meeting for consultative vote the Company's Remuneration Policy of its Board of Directors, Supervisory Board and Executive Employees. https://molgroup.info/en/about-mol-group/corporate-governance